A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Storage

-One way that partitioning works in vector database is by using a range partitioning method, which assigns vector data to different partitions based on their value ranges of a key column or a set of columns.
-For example, users can partition a vector database by date ranges, such as monthly or quarterly.
+\textbf{Range-based Partitioning.} Range-based partitioning is a method widely used in VDBs, where data is divided into non-overlapping key ranges to form partitions~\cite{dewitt1992parallel, dewitt1990hybrid}.
+Each range corresponds to a specific subset of data based on a sorted key (e.g., timestamps, numeric IDs).
+Similar to the strength of range-based sharding, range-based partitioning is particularly efficient for range-based queries, as it allows the system to target specific partitions directly.
+For example, users can partition a VDB by date ranges, such as monthly or quarterly.
 This way, users can query the vector data more efficiently by specifying the partition name or range.

-Another way that partitioning works in vector database is by using a list partitioning method, which assigns vector data to different partitions based on their value lists of a key column or a set of columns.
+\textbf{List-based Partitioning.} Another way that partitioning works in VDB is by using a list partitioning method, which assigns vector data to different partitions based on their value lists of a key column or a set of columns~\cite{hobbs2011oracle,hotka2002oracle9i}.
 For example, users can partition a vector database by color values, such as red, yellow, and blue.
-Each partition contains vector data that have a given value of the color column.
-This way, users can query the vector data more easily by specifying the partition name or list.
+Each partition contains vector data that has a given value of the color column.
+This way, users can query the vector data more easily by specifying the partition name or lists.

+\textbf{K-Means Partitioning.} A third partitioning method for VDBs is k-means partitioning~\cite{pan2024survey}, which divides vector data into a predetermined number (k) of clusters.
+Each cluster represents a partition, with vectors within the same cluster being similar to each other and vectors between clusters differing significantly.
+Similar vectors are placed in the same partition, which improves query efficiency.
+However, for large-scale datasets, the computational cost of k-means clustering can be high, especially when frequent updates necessitate re-clustering.

+\textbf{Hash-based Partitioning.} Alternatively, some VDBs adopt hash-based partitioning, such as consistent or uniform hashing~\cite{weaviate,vespa, guo2022manu}.
+Specifically, the hashing partitioning strategy uses a hash function to map data to different partitions.
+The hash value of each data point determines which partition it belongs to.
+In VDBs, the hash value is typically calculated based on certain features of the vector (for example, values of specific dimensions or the entire vector).
+The hash function can evenly distribute data across partitions, preventing any single partition from storing too much data.
+However, when the data distribution is uneven, it may lead to some partitions becoming overloaded.
+Additionally, when the node number changes, hash-based partitioning may require the redistribution of the large dataset, which can incur significant overhead.